sks38317/gpt-cache-optimization/README.md

 This report was referenced in official support correspondence with OpenAI and was based on actual system behavior during a real user session.

----

-_This README links to individual markdown files documenting the experiment, trigger system, logs, and feedback._